Yadnik1/Noxious-Gas-Detection-System-for-Coal-Mines/README.md

 The device's firmware, orchestrates the operation of the ESP32, ensuring seamless integration of the sensor data.
 The information is then timestamped and visualized on a custom Grafana dashboard.
 This approach not only provides immediate insights into the mine's air quality but also establishes a historical data record for long-term environmental assessment.

+The devices firmware is a .ino file written in Arduino IDE can be found in the ESP32 code file.

 ### System Integration
 ![System Integration](images/image1.png)